We’ve already got through the dreadful Monday, got past Tuesday, over the hump on Wednesday, and began riding it out on Thursday – now it’s Friday.

 Work on an art, craft, or trade

-Your brain is probably tired and burnt out after a long day’s work at the office so you’re likely to flop down on the couch after you had some food and then unwind with some TV shows or movies.
+Your brain is probably tired and burnt out after a long day’s work at the office.
+You’re likely to flop down on the couch after you had some food and then unwind with some TV shows or movies.
 Working on the weekends are the bottom of your list after a hard week.

 Since it’s the weekend, now, you have plenty of time to work on an art, craft, or trade you enjoy with a fresh mind and a boost in creativity.